Mymyilmaz/idmanagement.gov/_partners/fips201-apl.md

 ## Legacy PIV Cards

-Legacy PIV cards are no longer approved for purchase by the FIPS 201 Evaluation Program.
-Any cardstock designated as “legacy” is placed on this legacy list and on the [Removed Product List]({{site.baseurl}}/fips201/#removed-product-list).
-However, some federal agencies still need to procure the legacy cardstock to use while existing systems are being upgraded.
-Agencies must stop using cardstock on the legacy list by **June 30, 2024**.
+The FIPS 201 Evaluation Program no longer approves the purchase of legacy PIV cards.
+Any cardstock designated as “legacy” is placed on this legacy list for three (3) years and then placed on the [Removed Product List]({{site.baseurl}}/fips201/#removed-product-list) for three (3) years.
+However, some federal agencies still need to procure the legacy cardstock while upgrading existing systems.
+Agencies must stop using cardstock on the legacy list by June 30, 2027.

 Legacy PIV cards include the following: